Mostafamaged61098/SimpleTCP_server/README.md

-//TCP Server / Client in C
+"""TCP Server / Client in C"""
 A lightweight, terminal-based TCP client-server application written in C, demonstrating core socket programming concepts including connection handling, message exchange, and graceful disconnection.

-//Features
+""Features""

 Establishes a TCP connection between a server and one or more clients Bidirectional message exchange over a local or network socket Lightweight with zero external dependencies — pure C and POSIX sockets Clean, readable code suitable for learning and extension

-//Project Structure
+""Project Structure""
 tcp-server-client/
 ── Server.c       # TCP server — listens and handles incoming connections
 ── Client.c       # TCP client — connects to the server and sends messages
 ── README.md

-//Requirements
+""Requirements""

 GCC compiler
 Linux / macOS (or any POSIX-compliant OS)
 No external libraries required

-//Build
+""Build""
 Compile each program separately: bash gcc Server.c -o Server gcc Client.c -o Client

-//Usage
+""Usage""
 1. Start the server (in one terminal): bash ./Server
 The server will start listening for incoming connections.